-

 Have the Advertising authorities required any businesses to remove adverts for unsubstantiated sustainability claims?

-The Swedish consumer ombudsman has brought several cases against unsubstantiated sustainability claims and the Patent and Market Courts have found several of them to be prohibited.
-As a general rule, traders have the burden of proof that the claims are accurate (Sw: vederhäftighet).
-The Patent and Market Courts have held that the threshold for accuracy regarding sustainability statements in marketing is high.
+The Swedish Consumer Ombudsman (Sw.
+Konsumentombudsmannen) and the Swedish Advertising Ombudsman (Sw.
+Reklamombudsmannen) have brought several cases against unsubstantiated sustainability claims and the patent and market courts (Sw.
+Patent- och marknadsdomstolarna) have found several of them to be prohibited.
+Generally, the businesses have the burden of proof that the claims are accurate (Sw. vederhäftighet).
+The patent and market courts have held that the threshold for accuracy regarding sustainability statements in marketing is high.
 This means e.g. that consumers must have access, in direct proximity to the sustainability claim, to information explaining the contents of the claim.

-For instance, in the judgment of 23 February 2023 in PMT 17372-21, the Patent and Market Court prohibited a major Swedish milk-producer from using the expression “net zero carbon footprint” (Sw. netto noll klimatavtryck) on milk packeting, mainly because the net zero carbon footprint would be achieved 100 years after the emission event.
+For instance, in the judgment of 23 February 2023 in PMT 17372-21, the Patent and Market Court prohibited a major Swedish milk-producer from using the expression “net zero carbon footprint” on milk packaging, mainly because the net zero carbon footprint would be achieved 100 years after the emission event.

-Furthermore, The Consumer Ombudsman, in the judgment of 5 September 2022 in PMT 1782-21, challenged the use of certain claims and certifications by a Swedish organic food retailer in its marketing, as being vague and potentially misleading regarding the ecological and organic content of the products.
+Furthermore, in a judgment of 5 September 2022, in PMT 1782-21, the Consumer Ombudsman had challenged the use of certain claims and certifications by a Swedish organic food retailer in its marketing, as being vague and potentially misleading regarding the ecological and organic content of the products.
 The claims and certifications included “Cosmos Organic” and “Ecocert Cosmos Organic”.
 The Patent and Market Court of Appeal ruled that references to eco-labels/environmental certifications create the impression that the goods have a positive impact on the environment.
 Since the trader had not demonstrated that consumers had received information explaining the impact, the marketing was considered misleading and unfair.

 -